 Remember, authenticity is key, so choose an approach that feels true to your personality and aligns with the company culture.

-1. The Icebreaker Approach
+1. The icebreaker approach

 “Hi everyone, my name is [Your Name], and I’m the new [Your Position] here.
 I’m thrilled to be a part of this team!
 To help us get to know each other better, I’d love to share a fun fact about myself: I once went skydiving in New Zealand!
 What’s something interesting about each of you?”